-Modularity is driven by Redhat and DNF team.
+Modularity is driven by the Modularity and DNF team.

 However, Modularity couldn’t happen without other working groups contributing a significant portion of effort into it, i.e.:

-Issues such as bugs or feature requests can be created by anyone in the Modularity issue tracker.
-This issue tracker is then processed by the team and new cards or even epics may be created as a result.
-Separating user feedback from the work lowers the pressure on the person who reports the feedback — they don’t have to understand our tracking system.
+General issues such as bugs or feature requests for the Modularity project can be created by anyone in the General Modularity issue tracker.
+This issue tracker is then processed by the team and new issues or even issues against other projects may be created as a result.

-MBS (Module Build Service) issue tracker — Issues regarding MBS upstream project specifically.
-If your issue or RFE changes the syntax or semantics of the MBS input or the MBS output (RPMs built in a module or resulting modular metadata), it does belong to General Modularity issue tracker.
-If your issue is related to particular module build in Fedora infrastructure, it belongs to Fedora Infrastructure issue tracker.
+Module Build Service issue tracker — Issues regarding MBS source code.
+If your want to propose changing a syntax or semantics of the MBS input (modulemd documents) or the MBS output (RPM packages built in a module or resulting modular metadata), it does belong to the general tracker.

-libmodulemd issue tracker — Issues regarding the modulemd specification and the libmodulemd library.
+libmodulemd issue tracker — Issues regarding the modulemd specification, libmodulemd library, and modulemd-validator tool.

-Bugzilla — Issues regarding the "dnf module" command.
+DNF component in Bugzilla — Issues regarding the